veithweilnhammer/veithweilnhammer.github.io/_posts/2024-03-01-consciousness.md

 ## Overview

 Have you ever wondered how your brain makes sense of the world around you?
 Sensory information is often noisy, incomplete, and ambiguous.
 Yet, our brains usually construct a coherent experience of reality.
-My research investigates how specific brain regions — particularly the **inferior frontal cortex (IFC)** and the **anterior insula** — help resolve in perception and beyond.
+My research investigates how specific brain regions — particularly the **inferior frontal cortex (IFC)** and the **anterior insula** — help resolve ambiguity in perception and beyond.

 ---